ALB outlines its views on recent trends in adoption

 The paper also highlights the 560 children with placement orders that have been waiting for 18 months or more since entering care.
 This strongly suggests that more needs to be done to find suitable adopters to care for those children whose needs are well known and all too familiar – children with complex health needs or disabilities, children from minority ethnic, cultural, religious and language backgrounds, older children and sibling groups.

-Scott Casson-Rennie, Adoption UK’s Head of Engagement and Delivery, said: “We’ve been aware for some time that agencies and council recruitment of adoptive parents has dropped off as a result of a reduction in placements.
+Scott Casson-Rennie, Adoption UK’s Head of Engagement and Delivery, said: “We’ve been aware for some time that agencies and council recruitment of adoptive parents has dropped off as a result of a reduction in online gambling for real money placements.
 This was inevitable as soon as it became clear that the number of approved adopters waiting was outstripping the number of children coming through for adoption.

 “Firstly, it’s worth noting there’s a real postcode lottery around the rise-and-fall in adoption numbers.
 This is best illustrated by the fact that 30 local authorities have seen placement orders down by 50% or more over the last couple of years - whereas 16 saw an increase of 50% or more over the same time period.
 This suggests inconsistency in planning and decision-making across different areas of the country.
 It would good to know the reason behind these disparities.